material-foundation/material-internationalization-ios/README.md

 lockedLTRView.mdf_semanticContentAttribute = UISemanticContentAttributeForceLeftToRight;

 // mdf_semanticContentAttribute is used to calculate the mdf_effectiveUserInterfaceLayoutDirection
-if ([customControl mdf_effectiveUserInterfaceLayoutDirection] == UIUserInterfaceLayoutDirectionRightToLeft) {
+if (customView.mdf_effectiveUserInterfaceLayoutDirection == UIUserInterfaceLayoutDirectionRightToLeft) {
-  // Update customControl's layout to be in RTL mode.
+  // Update customView's layout to be in RTL mode.
 }
 ```